Professional Affairs Committee

 related to teaching.
 Discussions took place with the Faculty Senate Chair and with

-the Dean of University Studies about such a program, its possible objectives and rationale,
+the Dean of General Education about such a program, its possible objectives and rationale,

 and its potential operation.
 During discussions and deliberations, the Committee discovered